thenasko/mathematics-in-the-world/probability/random-walks.md

 ### Gambler's ruin

 > You have $$a$$ dollars in your pocket, and your friend has $$b$$ in his.
 You agree to play the following game.
 At each step you flip a fair coin.
 If it comes up heads you friend gives you 1 dollar, and otherwise you give him 1.
 The process continues until one of you exhausts their resources, and the winner takes the lump sum of $$a + b$$ dollars.
 What is the probability of winning?
 What is the probability of winning if the coin comes up heads with probability $$p \in (0,1)$$?

+### Returning home

+> A drunk man leaves his house for a walk.
+Staying on his own street, he takes random steps back and forth with equal probability.
+This continues until the first time he runs back into his own house, when the stroll ends.
+What is the chance he will make it back?

+### Returning home in higher dimensions

+> What is the chance of returning home if the drunk man is traveling in the plane?
+The four possible steps are $$(\pm 1, \pm 1)$$, all with equal probability.
+Can you generalize your result to higher dimensions?